igocreate/igo/docs/guide/views.md

 # Igo Views

-Igo uses the [Dust](http://www.dustjs.com/) templating engine.
+Igo.js uses the [Dust](http://www.dustjs.com/) templating engine.
 This module is maintained by LinkedIn (https://github.com/linkedin/dustjs).

 The templates files are located in the `/views` directory.